Please note that this page is updated for the week ahead on a Thursday afternoon. Materials for Shabbat are available from 17:00 on Friday afternoon.

 Biblical Hebrew: Studying the Weekly Parashah – a programme for those with high level Hebrew reading ability.
 Email edwardjgold@hotmail.com if you would like to join this class so that you can be sent the link and materials in advance.

-Pardes returned in October with a new and exciting venture: with our Alyth Rabbis and other visiting clergy, we will be working our way through the Torah week-by-week, delving into the parashah from a number of different perspectives.
+With our Alyth Rabbis and other visiting clergy, we will be working our way through the Torah week-by-week, delving into the parashah from a number of different perspectives.
 As part of this study, we will also consider how the Torah portion relates to the weekly Haftarah reading from our Progressive Calendar of Readings.
-Please join us for this exciting new year-long project.
-This month, Pardes will be taught by Rabbi Nicola and Rabbi Colin.
+Please join us for this exciting year-long project.
+This week: Beshallach with Cantor Sarah Grabiner.
+(ID: 822 5760 2759 Passcode: 311220)

 SAVE THE DATE